 Your Body: When to cut the umbilical cord

-A woman driving a Jeep told police she blacked out prior to hitting a curb, sending her SUV through the air and straight through a brick wall in Milwaukee ... - President Donald Trump is in Taormina, Italy, where he will attend his first of the Group of Seven summit.The meeting comes a day after the U.S....
+A woman driving a Jeep told police she blacked out prior to hitting a curb, sending her SUV through the air and straight through a brick wall in Milwaukee ... -- A U.S. service member was killed in a vehicle accident in northern Syria on Friday, according to a statement from the anti-ISIS coaliton."
+A U.S. service member...
 Kansas farmers and ranchers are still recovering and rebuilding after the state's largest wildfire burned more than 651,000 acres causing more than $38 million in losses in ...
-Gering Platte Valley Companies Sr's Tourney at Oregon Trail Park Fri 10:30 a.m.
-Morrill vs. Alliance Fri 1:00 p.m.
-Alliance vs. Gordon Fri 3:30 p.m.
-Chadron vs. Gordo... -- The NBA and NHL finals were set Thursday night after the defending champions from both leagues advanced to the championship round.The Cleveland Cavaliers continu... -- A White House adviser is clearing up comments made by President Donald ... (more)
+Daniel Kuefner was rock solid on the mound as the Pinnacle Bank Juniors blew out North Platte on Thursday night 10-0.

 Add your comments below